shinertx/memev1/README.md

 ⚠️ CRITICAL WARNING & DISCLAIMER

 This is professional-grade, high-risk software.
 Its complexity and autonomy create significant risks alongside its potential advantages.
 Misconfiguration, bugs, or volatile market conditions can lead to rapid and total financial loss.

-This is not financial advice.
-This software is a tool for executing trading strategies.
-The strategies provided are for educational and illustrative purposes only and are not guaranteed to be profitable.

-DO NOT RUN WITH REAL MONEY until you have run the system in PAPER_TRADING_MODE for an extended period and fully understand its behavior and the risks of each individual strategy.

-YOU ARE SOLELY RESPONSIBLE for the security of your API keys and wallet files.
-The use of a dedicated, isolated signer service is a security best practice, but it does not eliminate all risks.

-THE STRATEGIES ARE NOT INFALLIBLE.
-They are based on statistical probabilities, not certainties.
-They can and will have losing trades.
-Past performance is not indicative of future results.

-YOU ARE THE PORTFOLIO MANAGER.
-The ultimate responsibility for monitoring the system, managing risk, and disabling it if it behaves unexpectedly rests with you.